Ernests Vīgners

 Ernests Vīgners (18 January 1850 - 25 May 1933) was a Latvian composer and conductor.

+Biography

 He graduated from Irlava Teachers' Seminary and went on to study with Rimsky-Korsakov.

 His son Leonīds Vīgners was assistant conductor to Leo Blech 1937-1939, and later director of the Latvian National Opera 1944-49.

 Vīgners received the Order of the Three Stars 3rd Class in 1926.
 He was interred at Riga Cemetery.